iMshivam25/Chatbot-builder/README.md

-# Currently deleted the original file and codes.
+# Currently deleted the files and codes.
 # Will work on it very soon